 This will remove all your personal files, apps and drivers you installed, apps and customizations from your PC manufacturer, and changes you made to settings.

-After you upgrade to Windows 10, you’ll be able to go back to your previous version of Windows from Settings > Update & security > Recovery.
-This will keep your personal files, but it’ll remove apps and drivers installed after the upgrade, as well as any changes you made to settings.
+For a month after you upgrade to Windows 10, you’ll be able to go back to your previous version of Windows from Settings > Update & security > Recovery.
+This will keep your personal files, but it'll remove apps and drivers installed after the upgrade, as well as any changes you made to settings.